 - Colors.
 Use a color scheme that determines the essence of your organization.
 We’ve already touched on color guidelines in our previous articles.
-In short, think to what emotions you’re going to appeal.
+In short, think about what emotions you’re going to appeal to.
 For example, if you call for nature protection, greens and browns are probably the most obvious choice.

 - Fonts.
 Select the font that reflects your message.
-Serifs are better for long passages, while sans-serifs are great for headlines.
+For example, Serifs are better for long passages, while sans-serifs are great for headlines.

 - Images and icons.
-Large, high-quality photos will enhance the atmosphere of trustworthiness, add to inspiration and amplify the message.
-You can also highlight the main points with custom icons like we did in one of our projects for a non-profit client when creating a design for the Baptist community.
+Large, high-quality photos will enhance the atmosphere of trustworthiness, add inspiration and amplify the message.
+You can also highlight the main points with custom icons as we did in one of our projects for a non-profit client when creating a design for the Baptist community.